-4.2.3.1 Coastal warnings broadcast information which is necessary for safe navigation within areas seaward of the fairway buoy or pilot station, should not be restricted to main shipping lanes.
-Where the area is served by International NAVTEX, it should provide navigational warnings for the entire NAVTEX service area.
+3.2.3.1 Coastal warnings broadcast information which is necessary for safe navigation within areas seaward of the fairway buoy or pilot station, should not be restricted to main shipping lanes.
 Where the area is not served by International NAVTEX, it is necessary to include all warnings relevant to the coastal waters up to 250 miles from the coast in the International EGC service broadcast.

-4.2.3.2 Coastal warnings should include at least the subjects listed in paragraph 4.2.1.3.
+3.2.3.2 Coastal warnings should include at least the subjects listed in the Joint IMO/IHO/WMO Manual on Maritime Safety Information.

+3.2.3.3 Coastal Warnings are not normally rebroadcast as NAVAREA warnings unless deemed of such significance that the seafarer should be aware of them before entering a NAVTEX service area or Coastal Warning area.

-4.2.4 Local warnings
+3.2.4 Local warnings

-Local warnings broadcast information which cover inshore waters, often within the limits of jurisdiction of a harbour or port authority.
+Local warnings are concerned with information which covers inshore waters, often within the limits of jurisdiction of a harbour or port authority.
 They are broadcast by means other than NAVTEX or EGC, and supplement coastal warnings by giving detailed information within inshore waters.

-5 NAVIGATIONAL WARNING REQUIREMENTS
+4 NAVIGATIONAL WARNING REQUIREMENTS

-5.1 Guidance
+4.1 Guidance

+[Place holder for Guidance]

 Operational guidance for handling and formatting navigational warnings is given in the Joint IMO/IHO/WMO Manual on Maritime Safety Information, the IMO NAVTEX Manual and the IMO manuals of the recognized mobile satellite service providers.

-5.2 Numbering

-5.2.1 Navigational warnings in each series should be consecutively numbered throughout the calendar year, commencing with 1/YY at 0000 UTC on 1 January.

-5.2.2 Navigational warnings should be transmitted in reverse numerical order on scheduled broadcasts.

-5.3 Language
+4.2 Language